Celebrating differences

 What we are doing

-We help residents take part in consultations and make informed choices, ensuring our projects respond to the needs of the community.
-Initiatives include baseline research focusing on resident experiences, quality of life assessments before and during regeneration, and monthly KPIs on digital engagement and resident involvement.
-Post-occupancy evaluations are undertaken, with results disseminated as lessons learned to improve future phases and address areas requiring improvement.
+We help residents take part in consultations and make informed choices, ensuring our regeneration projects respond to the needs of the community.
+This includes baseline research focusing on residents’ experiences and quality of life before and during regeneration, as well as monthly KPIs on digital engagement and resident involvement.
+Post-occupancy evaluations are undertaken, with results shared as lessons learned to improve future phases and address areas requiring improvement.
+We conduct workshops and focus groups, particularly involving young people and under-represented groups, so they can contribute to the design and management of local developments.
+Projects in areas such as Tower Hamlets and Merton engage local residents in the planning process, fostering a sense of ownership and ensuring developments meet community needs.

 Measurement of our progress